ibm-cloud-docs/vpc/bs_snapshots_ts_restore_from_snapshot_fails.md

 A fully restored volume was not created from the snapshot.
 The API health status shows `degraded`, with the health reason `initializing_from_snapshot` and a message indicates that initializing from the snapshot failed.
 {: tsSymptoms}

-Some or all of the data wasn't downloaded from {{site.data.keyword.cos_short}} to the volume that's being created.
+Some or all of the data wasn't downloaded from the regional storage repository to the volume that's being created.
 Data blocks were not written.
 {: tsCauses}

 Contact IBM support to determine the root cause of the failure and resolve the problem.